aikatz/sketch-city/docs/labs/lab4.md

 **Yazhi's analysis goes here**

 #### Partial Conclusion
-In the following video, we can appreciate how the 2-D array (maze) was being sent successfully between the two Arduinos:

-**video**

 In this case, the Arduinos are interchanging information that is worth 25-byte of data.
 Although it is perfectly allowed to do since it falls within our range (~32-byte), this is a very dangerous tactic to use because of the huge size of the information.
 It can be easily fragmented due to interference and although the Auto-ACK feature helps us reject incomplete information, we then have to send it again and may lose a lot of time when providing a live status of the robot and the maze.

 ### Sending New Information Only